 And How Do You Pronounce These Irish Mouthfuls?

 You might think "Ah, well, Ireland is next to Britain ... so even if the words are different the pronunciation should be much the same."
-Once your first attempt at pronouncing something Irish ends in laughter, confused stares, or a riot, you'll have another thing coming.
-Irish is different despite using much the same alphabet as English (but only because a specially developed style of Irish writing failed to become standard).
+But if you try to say Irish words using English rules for pronunciation you will probably be met with laughter or confused stares.
+Irish uses a lot of the same alphabet as English but this is only because a specially developed style of Irish writing failed to become standard.

 Irish uses the same five vowels as English, but the pronunciation is different at times; if there is an accent over the vowel it is a "long" vowel:

 - a is pronounced as in "cat", but á is pronounced as in "saw".

 - e is pronounced as in "wet", but é is pronounced as in "way".